iloveitaly/Sparkle/README.markdown

 * Sparkle requires no code in your app, so it's trivial to upgrade or remove the module.

+# Customizations
+This fork off of Sparkle does *not* ask for permission to download and install a update.
+Of course, this is not good practice in any user facing application.
+This fork is currently being used in environment controlling many client machines asking as a kiosk – we wanted an easy way to push updates out to the machines and this solved our needs perfectly.

 ## New in Sparkle 1.5:

 * Optionally sends user demographic information to the server when checking for updates.